pchemguy/spec-kit/templates/capabilities/capabilities.md

 The LLM MUST NOT expand capability semantics beyond what is reasonably supported by the associated capability signals and their immediate context.

 As part of capability decomposition, the LLM MUST identify explicit or strongly implied capabilities from the target description and classify them according to the **Capability Model**.
 The Capability Model classifies capabilities by their relation to primary user intent and by whether their semantics imply interaction with conceptual system state.
 It MUST NOT classify capabilities based on interface, presentation, or implementation form.

-The Capability Model requires each capability to be assigned to exactly one of:
+Each capability must be assigned exactly one Capability Model class:

 - **Core User Capability** — defines primary user intent and core state semantics.
 - **Supporting Functional Capability** — affects, governs, validates, or transforms core state and provides functionality required to make the core user capability usable, complete, or coherent.